 No one’s birth is an accident.
+No one’s position in life is an accident.
 The hand of the Sovereign God governs all.

 A recent op-ed bemoaned Brexit and the state of the British government.
 The English author opined that the prime minister was weak, Parliament was fractious, and once respected democratic institutions were losing public trust.
 Against this gloomy backdrop, one which has persisted for decades, the British monarchy has rarely been so popular.
 Why, the writer asks, should a democratic country so revere its constitutional monarchy, which after all selected its leaders not by merit but by an “accident of birth?”